geogoesbeepboop/sdd-mcp/commands/sync-docs.md

 ### Step 1: Detect Context

+**Follow the context-fetcher strategy from agents/context-fetcher.md:**

-1. **Determine documentation scope:**
+1. **Determine documentation scope and load foundation context:**
+   - Auto-fetch foundation documents: `.github/context.md`, `.github/product.md`, `.github/best-practices.md`
-   - Check `.github/context.md` for ACTIVE_SPEC
+   - From loaded context.md, check ACTIVE_SPEC
    - If ACTIVE_SPEC specified, focus on current spec
    - If user requested "all-completed", scan all specs with completed tasks
    - If no specs have completed tasks, suggest running /implement first

-2. **Analyze implementation status:**
+2. **Analyze implementation status using spec-specific fetching:**
-   - For each target spec, load `tasks.md`
+   - For each target spec, load `specs/[SPEC-ID]/tasks.md`
+   - Load `specs/[SPEC-ID]/lite.md` for quick reference to what was planned
-   - Identify tasks marked as completed (checked boxes)
+   - Identify tasks marked as completed (checked boxes) with quality scores
    - Extract what was actually built vs. what was planned
-   - Note any deviations or additional work mentioned in task notes
+   - Note any deviations, quality scores, or additional work mentioned in task notes

-3. **Load existing documentation:**
+3. **Load existing documentation using on-demand fetching:**
-   - Read current `docs/api.md`, `docs/database.md`, `docs/architecture.md`, `docs/design.md`
+   - **Contextually fetch** technical docs that need updating based on completed tasks:
+     - If API tasks completed: Load `docs/api.md` for current API structure
+     - If database tasks completed: Load `docs/database.md` for current schema
+     - If architecture tasks completed: Load `docs/architecture.md` for current components
+     - If design tasks completed: Load `docs/design.md` for current UI patterns
-   - Identify existing content structure and patterns
+   - Identify existing content structure and patterns from enhanced plan.md templates
    - Note last update timestamps and what specs contributed to each doc

 ### Step 2: Gather Information